Leaseweb/terraform-provider-leaseweb/docs/resources/public_cloud_instance.md

 - `market_app_id` (String) Market App ID that must be installed into the instance
 - `reference` (String) The identifying name set to the instance
 - `root_disk_size` (Number) The root disk's size in GB.
 Must be at least 5 GB for Linux and FreeBSD instances and 50 GB for Windows instances
-- `ssh_key` (String, Sensitive) Public SSH key to be installed into the instance.
-Must be used only on Linux/FreeBSD instances

 ### Read-Only